raspberrypilearning/physical-computing-with-python/distance.md

 1. Try the previous loop again and observe the new range threshold.

 1. The `wait_for` functions are **blocking**, which means they halt the program until they are triggered.
-Another way of doing something when the sensor goes in and out of range is to use `when` properties, which can be used to trigger actions in the background, while other things are happening in the code.
+Another way of doing something when the sensor goes in and out of range is to use `when` properties, which can be used to trigger actions in the background while other things are happening in the code.

     First, you need to create a function for what you want to happen when the sensor is in range: